Most people like to think the work they're doing and plans they're making are being made effectively and efficiently.

 The director of special services needs a learning disabilities teacher/consultant for short periods of time, one who would perform assessments, attend meetings and case manage... essentially join the team on short notice for varying amounts of time.

 Another real pressing issue but easily managed with the quick help of DEHancockConsultancy.

 Building principal or private school director finds herself in a crisis.
 Her certificate-holding supervisor is unable to perform because of illness, and she needs a substitute supervisor like yesterday.
 Reaching out to David Hancock at the Consultancy has a certificate-holding supervisor there the next day, assuring compliance with state regulations.

 Email's fine: firstname.lastname@example.org

-Supervisor of Education, SEEK-Education & Rehabilitation Services, Inc (multi-disabled young adults; offered socialization/mobility/prevocational training), NJ.
+Supervisor of education, SEEK-Education & Rehabilitation Services, Inc (multi-disabled young adults; offered socialization/mobility/prevocational training), NJ.

-Regular US Army (Army Security Agency); SP5 E5; honorably discharged.
+Military service: Regular US Army (Army Security Agency) SP5 E5, security clearance: TS/C; honorably discharged.